SIXwishlist/reseller-blesta/README.md

 # Install

-To install the Enverido reseller Blesta module, simply download our latest release, extract the ZIP file, and place the "enverido" folder in the following
+To install the Enverido reseller Blesta module, simply download our latest release, extract the ZIP file, and place the "enverido_reseller" folder in the following
 path:

 `/path/to/blesta/components/modules/`